rolandyangg/notate/README.md

 npm run dev
 ```

-You may also use the live website: [notetaking-hci-app.vercel.app](notetaking-hci-app.vercel.app)
+You may also use the live website: [https://notetaking-hci-app.vercel.app/](https://notetaking-hci-app.vercel.app/)

 ## Features